East Coker (poem): Poem

-The third section discusses the rulers of secular society and their flaws.
 The fourth, which is a formal section, deploys a series of Baroque paradoxes in the context of the Good Friday mass.
+One such paradox is the "wounded surgeon", a Christ-like figure who heals through painful interventions, within a "hospital" that encompasses "the whole Earth".
+The fourth section contemplates humanity's need to endure suffering and purification to find oneness, spiritual healing, renewal and salvation, evoking intense imagery of blood.

-This past manner is regarded ironically by the poet in the fifth section as he looks back on his period of experimentation in 'the years of l'entre deux guerres as 'largely wasted'.
-He welcomes approaching old age as a new opportunity to find renewal, although it might only be a rediscovery of 'what has been lost and found and lost again'.
+This past manner of paradoxes is regarded ironically by the poet in the fifth section as he looks back on his period of experimentation in "the years of l'entre deux guerres" as "largely wasted".
+He welcomes approaching old age as a new opportunity to find renewal, although it might only be a rediscovery of "what has been lost and found and lost again".
+Life complexifies as one grows older, and the world becomes "stranger" and more interconnected; real wisdom comes from recognizing the fleeting nature of individual moments and understanding broader patterns of life and history.

-Despite the poem's doubt and darkness, a note of hope is struck by the first line of the fifth section, 'So here I am in the middle way'.
-This refers to the first line of Dante's Inferno, 'Midway in our life's journey, I went astray'.
-Although the descent is predicated on going astray, so also is persevering beyond it into the light.
+Despite the poem's doubt and darkness, a note of hope is struck by the first line of the fifth section, "So here I am in the middle way".
+This refers to the first line of Dante's Inferno, "Midway in our life's journey, I went astray".
+Although the descent is predicated on going astray, so is persevering beyond it into the light.
+The poet encourages spiritual exploration, especially for older people, suggesting that true understanding comes from embracing both stillness and movement.
+The poet evokes imagery of light, darkness, and the sea to reflect the soul's journey, searching for deeper communion and unity; he ends, "in my end is my beginning."